ghurault/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a research assistant in the [Biological Control Systems Lab](https://rtanaka.bg-research.cc.ic.ac.uk/), led by [Dr Reiko Tanaka](https://www.imperial.ac.uk/people/r.tanaka), in the Department of Bioengineering of Imperial College London.
+I am a research associate in the [Biological Control Systems Lab](https://rtanaka.bg-research.cc.ic.ac.uk/), led by [Dr Reiko Tanaka](https://www.imperial.ac.uk/people/r.tanaka), in the Department of Bioengineering of Imperial College London.

 My research is on the development of statistical machine learning models to predict and control eczema, with a particular interest in Bayesian statistics and time-series forecasting.